Tyler799/Morrowind-2020/Morrowind_2019.md

 For the `ATL BC Mushrooms`, make sure to choose just `00 Core - Smoothed Meshes`.

-For the Velothi and Imperial mods, you'll need to go into the `Extras` folder, then into the `GITD` folder and copy the meshes folder next to the mods main `Meshes` folder, if you are using the mod Glow in the Dahrk.

 ## Nature Texture & Mesh Replacers

 This is by far going to be the most complicated part of the guide so hold on to your butts.